Noal Akins

-Noal Akins (August 21, 1938 — October 30, 2022) was a Republican politician originally from Blue Mountain, Mississippi.
+Noal Akins (August 21, 1938 — October 30, 2022) was an American Republican politician originally from Blue Mountain, Mississippi.
 He served four terms in the Mississippi House of Representatives from 2004 to 2012.
 He is a graduate of the University of Mississippi at Oxford.

 After her successful election in the 2019 general election, his daughter, Nicole Akins Boyd, became a member of the Mississippi State Senate.

+Noal Akins died in Oxford, Mississippi on October 30, 2022, at the age of 84.